 The Resurrection of Our Lord (fragmentary) – a two day event, surviving in a fragmentary state, but with a mostly complete Luke and Cleophas sequence.
 Exploring session available.

 The Life and Repentance of Mary Magdalene by L. Wager – exploring session available.

 The Disobedient Child by Thomas Ingleland – Exploring session available.
 This is the earliest date for this play, the epilogue is Elizabethan, so it might have a later performance history.
 Also see Nice Wanton below and The Prodigal Son – which features the same plot and is currently listed around 1530 in this timeline.
 First Look exploring session is available on the podcast below, there’s a Second Look fast paced run through on the YouTube channel as well.

 Ralph Roister Doister by Nicholas Udall – exploring sessions on this hilarious comedy are available.
 Long live the wondrous Mumblecrust!
 Also available from other sources – there are videos of a production from 2000, performed at the Players’ Ring Theater and Directed by Mike Gillett, which covers the whole text.

 An Satire of the Three Estates by Sir David Lindsay – the manuscript for this bounces about a bit in terms of rewrites (a lost version was around in 1540), but here’s as good a place to put it.
-We’re not down to do it at present, but it has been done brilliantly already and can be viewed online. http://stagingthescottishcourt.brunel.ac.uk/
+We’re not down to do a full version at present, but it has been done brilliantly already and can be viewed online. http://stagingthescottishcourt.brunel.ac.uk/

 Gammer Gurtons Needle by Mr S – This also features in the next list, just to highlight how tricksy lists can be.
 Also because we want to focus your attention on plays we’ve done a lot of work on because it was voted for production by our patrons.
 Though printed in 1575, this is the earliest point that this play might have come about.
 A reference to a play called Diccon the Bedlem in 1562/3 could also be about the same play.
 Full cast audio adaptation and !SPOILERS! episodes are all available on the podcast and in this handy playlist.